NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 Various types of models are used to analyse different aspects of the climate.
 All have different ways to represent the real world, depending on how researchers prioritize and perform these simplifications (in terms of parameterizations, etc.) in the numerical climate model.
-They will all give different results but the collective results provide a better overview of the real world than any single model.
+They will all provide different outputs but the collective results give a better overview of the real world than any single model.

 There are many types of numerical climate models which differ by their complexity and coupling between various components (from more or less simplified atmosphere only models, to models where the atmosphere is coupled with land and/or ocean, and now full Earth system models including biogeochemistry, hydrology, land use, etc.).